maksimpopkov/getting-char-index/README.md

 ## Complete the Task

-The implementation details are described with TODO comments in code files.
-There are fix "GetLastIndexOfChar" method that you can use as examples.
-Analyze these methods and run unit tests for them before starting implementing methods you have to implement.
+The implementation details are described in TODO comments in code files.
+There are six "GetLastIndexOfChar" methods that you can use as examples.
+Analyze these methods and run unit tests for them before you start to implement methods you have to implement.

 It's allowed to use [String.Length](https://docs.microsoft.com/en-us/dotnet/api/system.string.length) and [String.Chars](https://docs.microsoft.com/en-us/dotnet/api/system.string.chars) properties only for solving the task.
 You are not allowed to use other static or instance methods of the [String class](https://docs.microsoft.com/en-us/dotnet/api/system.string) or any extension method from [System.Linq namespace](https://docs.microsoft.com/en-us/dotnet/api/system.linq).

 1. Analyze the implementation of the "GetLastIndexOfChar(string, char)" method in the [ForMethods.cs](GettingCharIndex/ForMethods.cs) file.
-Implement "GetIndexOfChar(string, char)" static method.
+Implement the "GetIndexOfChar(string, char)" static method.
 See TODO #1.
 1. Analyze the implementation of the "GetLastIndexOfChar(string, char, int, int)" method in the [ForMethods.cs](GettingCharIndex/ForMethods.cs) file.
-Implement "GetIndexOfChar(string, char, int, int)" static method.
+Implement the "GetIndexOfChar(string, char, int, int)" static method.
 See TODO #2.
 1. Analyze the implementation of the "GetLastIndexOfChar(string, char)" method in the [WhileMethods.cs](GettingCharIndex/WhileMethods.cs) file.
-Implement "GetIndexOfChar(string, char)" static method.
+Implement the "GetIndexOfChar(string, char)" static method.
 See TODO #3.
 1. Analyze the implementation of the "GetLastIndexOfChar(string, char, int, int)" method in the [WhileMethods.cs](GettingCharIndex/WhileMethods.cs) file.
-Implement "GetIndexOfChar(string, char, int, int)" static method.
+Implement the "GetIndexOfChar(string, char, int, int)" static method.
 See TODO #4.
 1. Analyze the implementation of the "GetLastIndexOfChar(string, char)" method in the [DoWhileMethods.cs](GettingCharIndex/DoWhileMethods.cs) file.
-Implement "GetIndexOfChar(string, char)" static method.
+Implement the "GetIndexOfChar(string, char)" static method.
 See TODO #5.
 1. Analyze the implementation of the "GetLastIndexofChar(string, char, int, int)" method in the [DoWhileMethods.cs](GettingCharIndex/DoWhileMethods.cs) file.
-Implement "GetIndexOfChar(string, char, int, int) static method.
+Implement the "GetIndexOfChar(string, char, int, int) static method.
 See TODO #6.

 ## Fix Compiler Issues